Clarkson-Applied-Data-Science/2024_ia653_Farkas_Banovic/README.md

 ![Confusion Matrix for Recipe Classifier](media/confusionMatrix_graph2.png)

-### COMPLEX APPROACH: NEURAL NETWORKS MODEL
-...brainstorming...

 ### COMPLEX MODEL - ...
 ...brainstorming...

 ### FUTURE WORK
-In future developments, we will integrate the most effective model into the existing Flask application, enabling users to input their own meals and ascertain their alignment with fitness categories.
+In upcoming developments, we will incorporate the most effective model into the existing Flask application.
+This will allow users to enter their meals and determine how well they align with fitness categories.
+Furthermore, if a meal is a standard recipe, the application will provide feedback on which components the user should remove or replace to create a healthier version.
 </br>

 The adventure is just beginning... stay tuned for what's next!